vdudouyt/minipro/README.md

 ## Prerequisites

-You'll need some sort of Linux machine.
+You'll need some sort of Linux or macOS machine.
 Other Unices may work, though that is untested.
 You will need version 1.0.16 or greater of libusb.
-Debian 7 (Wheezy) users should do this to make sure you get the right
+Debian 7 (Wheezy) users should do this to make sure you get the right version:
-version:

 ```sudo apt-get -t wheezy-backports libusb-1.0-0-dev```